zhanar-baizhanova/Documents/resume.md

 _Texas A&M University, Mays School of Business, Department of Information and Operations Management, College Station, TX_

-__Graduate Teaching Assistant__ (Operations Management undergraduate course), August, 2009 ñ January, 2010, part-time
+__Graduate Teaching Assistant__ (Operations Management undergraduate course), August, 2009 ‚Äì January, 2010, part-time

 * Assisted in teaching and evaluation for over 100 undergraduate students.
 * Entered and maintained grades and records.